 YouTube Shorts Monetization

 While you can make money from YouTube Short videos, it’s different to how you’d make money from regular YouTube videos.

 Currently the only way to make money on Shorts is through the YouTube Shorts Creative Fund.
 However, YouTube has announced there will soon be a new policy.

 YouTube Shorts Creative Fund

-YouTube has also announced a $100 million creative fund to reward the top YouTube Shorts creators for 2021 and 2022.
+The YouTube Shorts Creative Fund is a $100 million creative fund to reward the top YouTube Shorts creators.

-This money is up for grabs for anyone who’s creating Shorts content.
-So this is an awesome thing YouTube is doing to support creators.
-You can make money even if your channel isn’t monetized!
+The money is up for grabs for anyone who’s creating Shorts content and it’s divided up every month.
+You’re eligible to make money even if your channel isn’t monetized.

 There you have it, the complete guide to YouTube Shorts.

 Love or hate them, it really seems like YouTube Short videos are becoming a big focus for YouTube on the platform.